alphagov/forms/design/prototype-version-1/prototype-tested.md

 #### **User comments**

-- P1: “link to help might possibly be here, incase you've never done it before”
+- P1: “link to help might possibly be here, in case you've never done it before”
 - P1: “not sure if there's training here too?”

 ---